Currently, there are two open position:

 Benefits include:

-• French government strongly subsidizes higher education, therefore the tuition fees are among the more competitive in Europe
+• French government strongly subsidizes its higher education system, therefore the tuition fees are among the more competitive in Europe

 • Doctoral students are eligible for an accommodation in our own campus which contributes significantly to reduce the total cost of living (already much cheaper than bigger European cities)